NirlStudio/es-npm/README.md

 ### Options
 - -c, --compact: remove test code and dependency on mocha.
-- -d, --dev: use development (non-published & unstable) branch of sugly-lang.
+- -d, --dev: use development (non-published & unstable) branch of eslang.